caiks/TBOT03/README.md

 ```
 We can see that the first step is ambiguous but happens to be correct, the last two steps are correct.
 That is, there are sometimes low deviation 'tunnels' to goal in certain *slices*.

-This is not always the case, though - this approach from right has no luck -
+This is not always the case, though - this approach from the right has no luck -
 ```
 actor       goal:LEFT
 actor       LEFT    time 6.366s